Dean Baker, Co-Director

 Dr. Eileen Appelbaum previously served as director of the Rutgers Center for Women and Work.
 During her tenure, Dr. Appelbaum built the Center into a major locus for research on women's advancement in the labor market and at the workplace.
 The Center undertook numerous projects that were aimed at understanding and improving the lives of working women at all income levels.
 Prior to taking over the Center at Rutgers she was the research director at the Economic Policy Institute.
 She previously had been a professor of economics at Temple University.

-Alan works with CEPR economists and analysts to present CEPR's work to the public and the media.
+Alan is the Director of Domestic Policy and works with the center's economists and analysts to present CEPR's work to the public, policy-makers, and the media.
 Before joining CEPR, he worked at Congressional Quarterly and Mammen Pritchard Inc. Prior to this, he worked on a number of political campaigns at both the state and national level.
 He holds degrees in Government and Psychology from Georgetown University.

-Dan Beeton has more than fifteen years of experience working on international policy issues with organizations including the Center for Economic Justice, Haiti Reborn, and the U.S. Campaign for Burma.
+Dan Beeton directs communications for CEPR's International Program.
+He has more than fifteen years of experience working on international policy issues with organizations including the Center for Economic Justice, Haiti Reborn, and the U.S. Campaign for Burma.
 Prior to joining CEPR, he was associate director for Citizens Trade Campaign where he did research and advocacy on U.S. trade policy.
-His writings on Haiti, Latin America, trade, and other topics have been published in the Los Angeles Times, the NACLA Report on the Americas, Third World Quarterly and other publications.
+His writings on Haiti, Latin America, trade, and other topics have been published in the Los Angeles Times, Al Jazeera America, the NACLA Report on the Americas, Third World Quarterly and other publications.

 Deborah James, Director of International Programs